Deprecated-Dependencies/meme-craft-documents/team-agreement.md

 **What is your strategy for ensuring everyone’s voice is heard?**

-Check in regularly and make sure everyone is up to speed/has provided their thoughts.
+Check in regularly with the person and make sure everyone is up to speed/has provided their thoughts.

 **How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?**